ivan-serrano-hernandez/sandbox_DLA/README.md

-# TensorRT: ONNX to TensorRT Conversion Guide
+# Nvidia Deep Learning Accelerator with TensorRT

 This guide provides step-by-step instructions on converting ONNX models to TensorRT using both **GPU** and **NVIDIA Deep Learning Accelerator (DLA)**, as well as verifying the TensorRT engine.
 It also includes important restrictions when using DLA.